cantonios/mtpsd/README.txt

 Copy 'bin/mtpsd.oct' and 'bin/dpss.oct' somewhere where Octave can find them Copy 'bin/dpss' to your system's bin directory

-See the mtpsd documentation for more options/details.
+See the MTPSD documentation (pdf) for more options/details.